Skip to Main Content

 Where a Production Services Partner Replaces the Missing Rebate

-On Indonesian projects, the production services partner is not just a logistics vendor — they are the mechanism by which the cost-base saving actually reaches the producer's ledger and the documentation route by which any partner-country rebate gets certified.
+Here is how the work shapes up.
+On Indonesian projects, the production services partner is not just a logistics vendor — they are the mechanism by which the cost-base saving actually reaches the producer's ledger and the records route by which any partner-country rebates gets certified.
 That changes the relationship and the value it brings.

 • Stands up the local Indonesian entity (or operates through an existing PT-PMA) to contract vendors and crew at IDR rates

-• Negotiates location fees, crew rates and equipment rental in IDR to capture the cost-base advantage
+• Negotiates location fees, crew rates and gear rental in IDR to capture the cost-base advantage

-• Coordinates the multi-agency permit stack — Jakarta Film Commission, police, BKSDA, RT/RW, banjar, military as required
+• Coordinates the multi-agency permit stack — Jakarta Film Commission, police, BKSDA, RT/RW, banjar, military as needed

-• Maintains the audit-ready Indonesian spend documentation a co-production partner needs to claim a foreign rebate
+• Keeps the audit-ready Indonesian spend records a co-production partner needs to claim a foreign rebates

 Pre-Production: Locking the Cost Base